eerkela/bertrand/docs/source/content/motivation.rst

     ``pdcast`` doesn't just handle homogenous data - it can even process inputs that are of mixed type using a split-apply-combine strategy.
-    Elements are grouped by their inferred type, converted independently, and then stitched together along with missing values to achieve the final result.
+    Elements are grouped by their inferred type, converted independently, and then stitched together along with missing values to achieve a final result.

     .. doctest:: conversions